parthian-sterlet/AreaSonic2/README.md

 7. output file, statistical estimates for the overlap length between two tracks
 8. output file, distribution of expected overlap length

 Perl script files [test_bed.pl](https://github.com/parthian-sterlet/AreaSonic2/blob/main/src/test_bed.pl) and [test_nobed.pl](https://github.com/parthian-sterlet/AreaSonic2/blob/main/src/test_nobed.pl) show the example runs of AreaSonic2 for two types of input data (1) three tracks in BED format, and (2) a track in BED format, another track in BED format for all genome promoters with gene IDs, and the list of gene ID for DEGs.
 Example presents two runs of programs alternatively using first and second tracks as the permuted one.
 The output file from 8-th command line argument [asb.dist](https://github.com/parthian-sterlet/AreaSonic/blob/main/examples/as.dist) shows the expected distribution for the total overlap length the first and second tracks, and between the first and third tracks.
-The output file from 7-th command line argument [asb.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/examples/as.txt) lists calculation results as follows (version with three tracks in BED format.
+The output file from 7-th command line argument [asb.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/examples/as.txt) lists calculation results as follows (version with three tracks in BED format).

  Label                | Value                          | Meaning |
 |----------------------|--------------------------------|---------|